eli64s/readme-ai/README.md

 ### OpenAI API Setup

-To use PydocsAI, you will need an API key for OpenAI.
+To use README-AI, you will need an API key for OpenAI.
 Follow the steps below to create an API key:

 <details closed>
 <summary>User Guide</summary>